SoftMoonWebWare/syncdir.php/README.md

 When "similar files" are found, click on the ▼ down-arrow to see them, the ▲ up-arrow to hide them.

-When you are using Windows, files are already presented as sorted no matter what option you choose.
+When you are using Windows®, files are already presented as sorted no matter what option you choose.
-Windows passes the sorted file order to PHP, but Linux does not.
+Windows® passes the sorted file order to PHP, but Linux does not.
-However, if you choose to override the "case insensitive" default for Windows and choose "case sensitive", files may be re-ordered (uppercase comes before lowercase).
+However, if you choose to override the "case insensitive" default for Windows® and choose "case sensitive", files may be re-ordered (uppercase comes before lowercase).

 DISCLAIMER:
-This ALPHA release has been tested on a Windows NT system with Apache 2.0 and PHP version 7.1.6 ; 8.1.6 ; 8.2.12 I’ve been using it for a while mostly without problems, except:
+This Beta release has been tested on a Windows® NT system with Apache 2.0 and PHP version 7.1.6 ; 8.1.6 ; 8.2.12 I’ve been using it for a while mostly without problems, except:
 * I’ve seen my USB thumb-drive apparently overheat and become unresponsive.
  This is a hardware problem (video driver gets hot and heats up the metal-casing on the thumb-drive 1" away) and was solved by moving the thumb-drive to another USB port.
  However, PHP “locks-up” waiting for it, and I had to close the server and browser.
  It’s hard to know WHAT exactly PHP is doing…in that case I was transferring a large sum of data… was it going slow?
-Five files copied (I could see in Windows Explorer), then nothing, and the browser just said “waiting on the server”.
+Five files copied (I could see in Windows® Explorer), then nothing, and the browser just said “waiting on the server”.
 * Another time, something seemed to get whacked in the Windows® filesystem.
  I think my new USB drive doesn’t fit tight enough in the USB socket, or the socket may be wearing out.